-Mini cranberry pumpkin muffins are a quick grab and go and can last about 2-3 days when stored properly at room temperature.
+Mini cranberry pumpkin muffins are a quick grab-and-go and can last about 2-3 days when stored properly at room temperature.

 To store properly allow the muffins to cool completely on a wire rack.
 They must be cooled completely and no longer letting off heat.
 If muffins are stored while still letting off heat they will become soggy and not last as long.

 Once muffins have cooled line a food storage container with a paper towel or flour sack towel or similar.
 Place muffins on top of your choice of liner.
-Then, place another liner on top of muffins.
+Then, place another liner on top of the muffins.
 Close tight and leave out at room temperature.

 YOU CAN FREEZE MINI MUFFINS:

-Wrap muffins in freezer wrap or freezer bags air tight with all air squeezed out.
+Wrap muffins in freezer wrap or freezer bags air-tight with all air squeezed out.
 For added protection against freezer burn or dried out muffins place wrapped muffins inside of freezer ziplock bag.
 Allow to sit out at room temperature to unthaw.

 MORE MUFFIN IDEAS: